 We give you easy steps for planting, maintaining, harvesting and storing sweet bell peppers in and from the garden.

-Growing sweet peppers is one of the greatest rewards in vegetable gardening.
+Sweet peppers can be one of the greatest rewards in vegetable gardening.

 Planting and Spacing Requirements for Pepper Plants